EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Upon joining the multicast group, new listeners are not aware of the sequence number values currently used by different multicasters to transmit multicast request messages.
 This means that, when such listeners receive a secure multicast request from a given multicaster for the first time, they are not able to verify if that request is fresh and has not been replayed.
 The same applies when a listener endpoint loses synchronization with sequence numbers of multicasters, for instance after a device reboot.

 The exact way to address this issue depends on the specific use case and its synchronization requirements.
-The Group Manager should define as part of the policies enforced in the multicast group also how to handle synchronization of sequence numbers.
+The Group Manager should define also how to handle synchronization of sequence numbers, as part of the policies enforced in the multicast group.
 In particular, the Group Manager can suggest to single specific listener endpoints how they can exceptionally behave in order to synchronize with sequence numbers of multicasters. {{synch-ex}} describes three possible approaches that can be considered.

 # Security Considerations  # {#sec-security-considerations}